 Use of dead bait fish

-Possession and use of all dead bait fish species, EXCEPT prohibited species, whether whole or cut up, are allowed:
+Possession and use of dead bait fish is prohibited in this zone.

 Number of lines authorized in winter